 No matter how much you earn, there may be times when you need financial help.
-Sometimes, we might need a leg up in finances for personal reasons, business expenses, medical costs, or for our children’s education.
+Sometimes, we might need a leg up in finances for personal reasons, business expenses, renovation costs, or for pursuing higher education.

-Let us clear a common misconception – an approved money lender in Singapore is NOT a loan shark.
-Every legal money lender in Singapore has undergone a strict qualification process to obtain a money lender license.
+Let us clear a common misconception – a legal money lender in Singapore is NOT an ‘ah long’ or loan shark.
+Every registered private money lender in Singapore has gone through a stringent process to earn their money lender licence.

-A legal money lender is a business that has been authorised and licensed by the government to lend money to members of the public.
-Each authorised licensed money lender is under constant scrutiny to abide by the Moneylenders Act.
+A legal money lender in Singapore is a business that has been authorised and licensed by the government to lend money to members of the public.
+Each legalised private money lender in Singapore is under constant scrutiny to abide by the Moneylenders Act.

-Today, everyone from business owners to middle-class housewives to struggling domestic workers take loans from money lenders in Singapore.
+Today, everyone from business owners and middle-class housewives to struggling domestic workers takes loans from licensed private money lenders in Singapore.

-You can find an updated list of licensed money lenders on the Ministry of Law’s Licensed Money Lender registry.
-If the money lender you are approaching is not in this list, beware – they could be illegal in this case.
+You can find an updated list of licensed money lenders on Minlaw’s Licensed Money Lender registry.
+If the local money lender you are approaching is not on this list, beware – they could be illegal.

 When most people think of getting a loan, their first instinct is to approach a bank.
 Banks have been around all our lives and they have good reputations as well as very large reserves of cash.
-To the ordinary person, licensed money lenders may not seem like an option.
+To the ordinary person, licensed private money lenders in Singapore may not even seem like an option.

-In truth, a licensed money lender can offer terms and deals that are attractive for the borrower.
-Hence, some borrowers turn to a money lender if they cannot qualify for a bank loan.
+In truth, a legal money lender in Singapore can offer terms and deals that are attractive to the borrower — not everybody can qualify for a bank loan.

-Here are some differences between applying for a loan with a bank versus a licensed money lender:
+Here are the key differences between applying for a loan from a registered money lender versus a bank:

 |Loan approval time||Up to 2 weeks||Less than 30 minutes|

-- Fast approval – A instant money lender can approve a loan within 30 minutes
+An instant money lender can approve a loan in under 30 minutes

-- Immediate cash – Loan can be disbursed to you in cash instantly after the loan contract has been signed
+The loan can be disbursed to you in cash instantly after the loan contract has been signed

-One simple way to find the best licensed money lender near you is to use Google Maps and search “licensed money lenders near me”.
-Take the time to compare the money lenders’ Google ratings.
-It’s important to read licensed money lenders in Singapore reviews before you contact any lender.
+One simple way to find a reliable money lender near you is to use Google Maps and search “licensed money lenders near me”.
+Take the time to compare the local money lenders’ Google ratings to find a reliable money lender in Singapore you can count on.

-Remember, a Google rating is no guarantee that the business is legitimate.
+Remember, a Google rating alone is no guarantee that the business is legitimate or reliable.
 Cross-check the business’s details with the list of licensed money lenders online on MinLaw’s website for their official addresses and contact details.